dagio32/CST-105/Final Project/Final Version/Readme.txt

 TeamReview.java is used to display the final roster after drafting.
 The user has the option of going back and making changes before exiting the application.

-Pro Football Draft Simulator.jar has also been included as an executable version of the application.
+In the subfolder called Applet, "Pro Football Draft Simulator.ja"r has been included as an executable version of the application.